Centenary Grand Finale

 In the early years, the focus of the mission was mainly on the provision of education and healthcare in all its dimensions as well as pastoral care.
 Today that service continues but the sisters also engage with people of many faiths in the promotion of human rights, justice, peace, inter-faith dialogue, environmental sustainability, and support for refugees, migrants, and trafficked women.

-Sr Franca Onyibor the Congregation’s first African Congregational Leader, speaks about the centenary of the foundation as “a time to give thanks for the countless lives that have been touched and transformed through our ministries.
-It is also a time to pay tribute to and acknowledge the enormous support, financial and otherwise of so many benefactors, over the past one hundred years”
+Sr Franca Onyibor, the first African Congregational Leader, reflects on this remarkable occasion as a time of gratitude to God for the countless lives touched and transformed through our presence and ministries; as well as the numerous ways we have been enriched by those we serve.
+It is also a time to give thanks for our co-missionaries and friends in mission, as we acknowledge the enormous support, financial and otherwise of so many benefactors, over these past one hundred years.

-The Centenary Celebration began on 24 February 2024 in Ireland with an event in the Dominican Convent, Cabra Dublin to honor the part played by the Cabra Dominican Sisters in the early years of the Holy Rosary Congregation.
+The Centenary Celebrations began on 24 February 2024 in Ireland with an event in the Dominican Convent, Cabra Dublin to honour the part played by the Cabra Dominican Sisters in the early years of the Holy Rosary Congregation.

 A Thanksgiving gathering will take place in Killeshandra on 10 March 2024 along with many other celebratory events in the congregation worldwide over the coming year: A list of events can be found on the MSHR Centenary Webpage.
 The Centenary events will conclude with a celebration in Cavan Cathedral, Ireland on 3 August 2024.